ppy/osu-wiki/news/2024/2024-09-20-syndis-scottish-lan-rumble.md

 **If you're participating, you need to join the [Discord](https://discord.com/invite/NVXTyYgm7W) so we may contact you on the details to fly you out for the tournament.**

-This 2-day event during January 25–26 features a major tournament alongside bundle of side events, all streamed from the [SSLR](https://www.twitch.tv/sslrtourneys) and [Syndi_UK](https://www.twitch.tv/syndi_uk) Twitch channels!
+This 2-day event during January 25–26 features a major tournament alongside a bundle of side events, all streamed from the [SSLR](https://www.twitch.tv/sslrtourneys) and [Syndi_UK](https://www.twitch.tv/syndi_uk) Twitch channels!

 ## Schedule